sobolevn/ship-it-boardgame/README.md

 What I still have to do:
 - [ ] Understand how to easily print it
 - [x] Play it myself, make others play it
-- [ ] Collect feedback (please create GitHub issues for any feedback)
+- [ ] Collect feedback (please create GitHub [issues](https://github.com/sobolevn/ship-it-boardgame/issues) or [discussions](https://github.com/sobolevn/ship-it-boardgame/discussions) for any feedback)
 - [ ] Improve the game: the wording, balance, some mechanics
 - [ ] Work on branding: logo, card design, etc
 - [ ] Translate the better version of it into english